FIXTradingCommunity/FIXML/FIXML 1.1/FIXML.md

 The category base schema file includes the standard FIX components and messages that are coded for the category.
 Category messages and components are defined following a similar pattern defined above for components.
 Messages will include an additional element for the abbreviated message name.

-The following is an example of the New Order Single message from the `fixml-order-base-5-0-SP2.xsd` FIXML schema file:
+The following is an example of the NewOrderSingle(35=D) message from the `fixml-order-base-5-0-SP2.xsd` FIXML schema file:

 ```xml
 <xs:group name="NewOrderSingleElements">